rencfs

 Performance

 Aes256Gcm is slightly faster than ChaCha20Poly1305 by a factor of 1.28 on average.
 This is because of the hardware acceleration of AES on most CPUs via AES-NI.
-But where hardware acceleration is not available ChaCha20Poly1305 is faster.
+However, where hardware acceleration is not available, ChaCha20Poly1305 is faster.
 Also ChaChaPoly1305 is better at SIMD.

 Cipher comparison